savau/nixos-config/README.md

 ## NixOS Installation Guide
-Full guide to install NixOS with UEFI and full disk encryption (encrypted /boot) using LVM on LUKS
+Full guide to install NixOS with UEFI and LVM on LUKS

 ### 1. Create Bootable USB Stick